myrahmoun/handbook/kempner_computing_handbook/s5_ai_scaling_and_engineering/scalability/introduction_to_parallel_computing.md

-# Introduction for Parallel Computing
+# Intro to Parallel Computing

 ## Parallelizing Computations in High-Performance Computing (HPC)